 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 In the US, 39.8% of adults are obese, according to the Centers for Disease Control and Prevention.
-Obesity is linked to premature death and illnesses such as heart disease, stroke, type 2 diabetes and certain cancers.
-As such, insurers are cautious about offering policies to people who are overweight.
+Since obesity is linked to a host of health issues, insurers are cautious about offering policies to people who are overweight.
 But if you can prove you’re otherwise healthy, you might be able to lower your premiums.

-How will an insurer know how much I weigh?
+- How will my insurer know how much I weigh?

-Life insurance providers and their team of underwriters typically use BMI as a guide to assess and determine whether an applicant is overweight or not.
+Life insurance underwriters typically use BMI as a guide to determine whether an applicant is overweight or not.
 Your BMI is calculated based on the following formula:

 - <15: Very severely underweight